 10. Grapplers are ALL shapes and sizes

 Jiu-Jitsu is one of the few sports that anyone can compete due to weight classes.
 The shortest person can compete.
 The slowest person can compete.
-How many short, slow people are on a basketball?
+How many short, slow people are on a basketball team?
 How many 110-pound people are linebackers on the football team?
 Jiu-Jitsu doesn’t discriminate due to size or speed.
 With multiple age and weight classes at regional and national tournaments, anyone can do BJJ and be successful.

 11. BJJ changes your mindset